CHump7/data/README.md

 ## The remote scene tree is a tool that allows you to inspect the nodes in your running game.
 # Refactoring
 ##  Reworking a scene or a script to allow adding new features is a common task in programming and game development.
 We call this refactoring.
+# Control node
+## The Control node is an invisible point or box that can contain other UI elements